contexthub/detect-me-ios/README.md

 - Minor: This number uniquely identifies a specific beacon within a group of beacons with the same major value.
 For example, a beacon located next to the lobby would have a different minor value from a nearby elevator.
 Every beacon should have a unique combination of UUID, major, and minor value to distinguish between then.
 This number is between 0 and 65536.
 - Name: Beacons are given human-readable names to easily distinguish between them.
 Names are not required to be unique (as uniqueness is determined by the UUID, major and minor value) however they are not allowed to have spaces.

-## Sample Code

-In this sample, most of the important code that deals with CRUDing beacons occurs in DMDetectBeaconViewController.m and DMEditBeaconViewController.m.
-Each method goes though a single operation you'll need to use `CCHBeaconService`.
-After each CUD operation, a synchronization call is made so that `CCHSensorPipeline` is up to date with the latest data.
-This method becomes unnecessary if you have properly implemented push as background notifications will take care of synchronization for you.

-In addition, `DMDetectBeaconViewController` responds to any events created from the sensor pipeline through the `CCHSensorPipelineDidPostEvent` notification.
-At that point, you'll be able to filter whether the event was a beacon event which you were interested in and respond accordingly.
-There are several pre-defined keys that let you access information stored in an event, such as event name, state, type, etc..

 ## Getting Started

 1. Get started by either forking or cloning the DetectMe repo.
 Visit [GitHub Help](https://help.github.com/articles/fork-a-repo) if you need help.